idea4good/GuiLiteSamples/README.md

 [Download Android APP](http://zhushou.360.cn/detail/index/soft_id/1754231)

 ## Suggestions
 Looks complex?
-Trust me that you can do everything we did because we are the same.
+Trust me, you can do it.
+We started where you are now, and we built amazing things.
 - Dare to build it
-- Dare to make your own modification
+- Dare to make your own modifications.
-- Dare to create your UI framework
+- Dare to create your own UI framework.

 ## Repository Mirror
 [Gitee in China](https://gitee.com/idea4good/GuiLiteSamples)

 ## Thanks
-Thanks the help from QQ group, you guys make GuiLite better!
-And welcome to join us.
+Thank you to everyone in the QQ group for your help in making GuiLite better! join us and help us make GuiLite even better!

 <table>
   <tr>
     <td align="center"><a href="https://jq.qq.com/?_wv=1027&k=O714kulz"><img src="doc/qq.group-5.png" width="240px;"/><br /><sub><b>開發群🔑：616696441</b></sub></a>